 Complementary and Alternative Medicine (CAM), as defined by the National Center for Complementary and Alternative Medicine (NCCAM), "is a group of diverse medical and health care systems, practices, and products that are not presently considered to be part of conventional medicine."
 This research guide suggests research strategies and useful print and electronic resources on this emerging field to help you start your research.
-For bioethical resources, please check our Bioethics guide, and for broader health law research, please check our Health Law guide.
+For bioethical resources, please check the Bioethics Research Library's guide, and for broader health law research, please check our Health Law guide.

 If you are writing a seminar paper, please also consult our Seminar Papers Research Guide for research strategies.